ogr09/phantomjs_doc_ja/Quick-Start.md

 page.open(url);
 ```

-For more information on how to utilize this features for HAR export as well as YSlow-based performance analysis, see the page on [[network monitoring|Network Monitoring]].
+For more info on how to utilize this features for HAR export as well as YSlow-based performance analysis, see the page on [[network monitoring|Network Monitoring]].